-About the Carer Wellbeing Survey
+Thank you for contributing to the 2025 Carer Wellbeing Survey

 The Carer Wellbeing Survey asks people to share their experiences – past and present – of being a carer and the support services they use, including the Australian Government Carer Gateway.
-Participants can choose if they would like to complete a long or short version of the Survey and it is available in English, simplified Chinese, Arabic, Italian and Vietnamese.

 Frequently Asked Questions